alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 influence over the worker will be examined.
 The relevant factor is the payer's right to exercise control.
 Whether the payer actually exercises this right is irrelevant.

+Worker is an *Employee* when:

+  - The relationship is one of subordination.
+  - The payer will often direct, scrutinize, and effectively control many elements of how the work is performed.
+  - The payer controls both the results of the work and the method used to do the work.
+  - The payer determines what jobs the worker will do.
+  - The worker receives training or direction from the payer on how to do the work.

+Worker is a *Self-Employed* when:

+  - Individual usually works independently, does not have anyone overseeing them.
+  - The worker is usually free to work when and for whom they choose and may provide their services to different payers at the same time.
+  - The worker can accept or refuse work from the payer.
+  - The working relationship between the payer and the worker does not present a degree of continuity, loyalty, security, subordination, or integration.

 Review Summary
 --------------